-(This post has been updated for the present!
+(This post has been updated to the present date and time!
 Enjoy!)

 I frequently bake chocolate cake for birthdays in my family.
 Of course, part of it is so I can lick the beaters and bowl. **blush** But in my family, we are chocolate lovers.
 So any cake I bake is THE BEST cake in world.